kvongruenigen/maf4pgx/README.md

 - Tumor_Sample_Barcode
     - Aliquot barcode for the tumor sample

-During the extraction the variable “Tumor_Sample_Barcode” will be labeled correctly as “aliquot_barcode”, since the given barcode belongs to an aliquot of a sample, and only the first 16 characters are kept as sample barcode.
-(Hierarchy in GDC Data Portal: Samples > Portions > Analytes > Aliquots)

-### Conversion

-Modules: tidyverse, TCGAutils

-With the package ‘TCGAutils’ it is possible to convert barcodes to UUIDs, which is used to obtain the original sample id.
-This is needed since in progenetix the sample id is used instead of the aliquot id.
 Furthermore, the columns are renamed to match the variable names used in the bycon package variant import script.
-Lastly, the temporary file mapfile.tsv is created in the temp directory.
+Lastly, the data is stored in `data/pgx_import.tsv`.
 The columns kept are:

 - case_id
 - sample_id
-- aliquot_id
-- reference_id
 - chromosome
 - start
 - end
 - variant_classification
+- snv_type
+- reference_bases
-- variant_type
+- alternate_bases

-### Mapping
+### Curation

+Script: maf_curation_pgx.py

 Modules: os, pandas, bycon, pymongo, tqdm, numpy

-During the mapping process, the file created beforehand will be loaded and several conventions from progenetix will be applied:
+The curation script will load the file created beforehand `pgx_import.tsv` and during the mapping process several conventions from progenetix will be applied:

 1. The case and sample ids will get the prefix ‘pgx:TCGA.’
-2. ‘variant_type’ is renamed in ‘snv_type’
 3. ‘chromosome’ is renamed into ‘reference_name’ and the ‘chr’ prefix is discarded
 4. The sequence ontology for sequence alteration (SO:0001059) is used to label all variants as SNVs - [http://www.sequenceontology.org/browser/](http://www.sequenceontology.org/browser/)
 5. Each SNV gets the sequence ontology for its specific type: